The Great Wilderness Challenge Committee (GWC) is delighted to announce that in 2023 we will be working in a closer partnership with Highland Hospice.

 The event was originally intended as a "one-off", but such was the popularity and success of the first that participants - and marshals! - clamoured for a repeat.
 So the GWC was destined to become an annual event and has been held every year since 1986

-The event now caters for the needs of many different charities, but the Highland Hospice remains the main one, having received a total of over £800,000 from the efforts of GWC walkers and runners.
-The event itself has donated an incredible total of over £3.6 million in its 31 year history, and for many years it has been easily the biggest one-day fundraising event in Ross-shire.
+The event now caters for the needs of many different charities, but the Highland Hospice remains the main one, having received a total of over £1.3 million from the efforts of GWC walkers and runners.
+The event itself has donated an incredible total of £4.2 million since 1986 and for many years it has been easily the biggest one-day fundraising event in Ross-shire.

 In 2010 the GWC celebrated its 25th anniversary in Poolewe, when the Rt Hon Charles Kennedy was the guest of honour to celebrate our special occasion.
 The 25 mile route, which is limited to 150 entrants for safety and environmental reasons, is extremely popular and entry is usually fully subscribed weeks before the event date.
 A large percentage of participants return every year, and already over 200 have completed 10 or more events.
 Although mostly Scottish, entrants regularly come over from the Continent, and even from New Zealand, Australia and USA.
 In fact, in 2005 an American lady came over the pond the day before the Challenge, took part in the 13 mile race, then motored to Aberdeen to pick up a flight to Calgary, Canada to attend an important business meeting the following day!